 Tag: webOS

-Greetings once again, time to talk about something I almost forgot in the whirlwind of life, and it’s a game!
+Greetings once again, time to talk about a game prototype!

-I wanted to try and make a runner-type game in the tree farm, and over a couple months and iterations I think we came out with something kinda cool – although requiring more work to get to release than we had time to do.
+I wanted to try and make a runner-type game in the tree farm, and over a few iterations I think we came out with something kinda fun – although requiring a lot more work to get to release.

 Continue reading ““Where’s Woodchuck?”
-Game”Thanks, as seems increasingly usual, to Joshua Granick for writing about another awesome Haxe feature that works so well with NME, but no one seems to know about: Inline C++!
+Game”Thanks, as seems increasingly usual, to Joshua Granick for writing about another awesome Haxe feature that works so well with NME: Inline C++!

 Pong was a short project attempting to clean up my code base for Pinball, as well as rectify several nasty and hard-to-catch bugs who were only really present because Pinball was based directly on the first Haxe code I’d written which as you can guess, wasn’t totally solid.
 Eventually the need to rewrite a lot of my core code is what made me cease development on Pinball, although Pong did help resolve several issues.
 It was also built while Atari was running it’s Pong Indie Developer Challenge, so I wanted to experiment with some alternate game modes, hence the strange selection of gametypes on offer (multiball is still my favourite).